openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     8. Launch instances in the net01 with image TestVM-VMDK and flavor m1.micro in vcenter az.
     9. Launch instances in the net02 with image TestVM and flavor m1.micro in nova az.
     10. Launch instances in the net02 with image TestVM-VMDK and flavor m1.micro in vcenter az.
-    11. Verify that instances of same networks should communicate between each other via private ip.
+    11. Verify that instances of same networks communicate between each other via private ip.
          Send icmp ping between instances.
-    12. Verify that instances of different networks should not communicate between each other via private ip.
+    12. Verify that instances of different networks don't communicate between each other via private ip.
     13. Delete net_02 from Router_02 and add it to the Router_01.
-    14. Verify that instances of different networks should communicate between each other via private ip.
+    14. Verify that instances of different networks communicate between each other via private ip.
          Send icmp ping between instances.